kokashking/Re-SpaceTools/README.md

 At first there is only Processing projects, because prototypes.. and easypeesy :)

-TODO:
-- p5.js, so everything could run in the browser
-- add spout (syphon)
-- if everything goes right, the most loved stuff will be then implemented with OpenFrameworks.

-## Processing

 ### Sound Analyzer

 The first main element is the [sound analyzer](https://github.com/kokashking/Re-SpaceTools/tree/master/soundAnalyzer) that triggers OSC signals to other sketches or VJ-software.